mollerse/frp-article/article.md

 The academic paper introduces a collection of data types and functions in a system called FRAN (**F**unctional **R**eactive **AN**imations).
-FRAN in turn is preceeded by work done by Conal Elliot and the ActiveVRML modeling language.
-ActiveVRML was a declerative modeling language for defining simple, sophisticated and interactive animations [2].
+FRAN in turn is preceeded by work done by Conal Elliot and the ActiveVRML modelling language.
+ActiveVRML was a declarative modelling language for defining simple, sophisticated and interactive animations [2].

 The implementation of FRAN was based on the programming language Haskell, which is an easy extendable functional programming language.
-As Haskell may have some problems with space leaks, FRAN did aswell.
+As Haskell may have some problems with space leaks, FRAN did as well.
 To try to fix this, Paul Hudak (et. al.) introduced Real Time FRP (RT-FRP) in a paper from 2001 [3].
 RT-FRP made some simplifications to the model, but in turn lost some of the expressiveness of the FRAN system.
 A short year after introducing RT-FRP,